-By coordinating existing databases, the government could register “every eligible voter in America” and ensure that registration did not lapse during a move, Holder said at the John F. Kennedy Presidential Library and Museum.
+By coordinating existing databases, the government could register “every eligible voter in America” and ensure that registration did not lapse during a move, Holder said.

 An overhaul would likely require approval from Congress, a significant obstacle because of the view by many Republicans that easing registration requirements could increase voter fraud.

-Obama shone a spotlight on the subject hours after winning a second four-year term.
+Obama spotlighted the subject hours after winning a second four-year term.
 In his victory speech, he told those who waited in long lines to vote, “By the way, we have to fix that.”

 The U.S. Senate Judiciary Committee is scheduled to hold a hearing on “the state of the right to vote” on Dec.
 19.

-“The arc of American history has bent towards expanding the franchise,” he said in Boston.
-“This generation must be true to that more inclusive history.
-This is our time; it is not a time to restrict the franchise.”
+“The arc of American history has bent towards expanding the franchise,” he said.
+“This generation must be true to that more inclusive history. ... it is not a time to restrict the franchise.”

-To reduce long lines, Holder said polling places should have an adequate number of voting machines and be open for additional days - another difficult challenge because thousands of local officials make those decisions independently.
+Holder, also recommended that polling places should have an adequate number of voting machines and be open for additional days - a challenge because thousands of local officials make those decisions independently.

 “We should rethink this whole notion that voting only occurs on Tuesday, which is an agricultural notion from way back,” Holder said.
 “Why not have voting on weekends?”